mkboyle/data_project/README.md

 ##Get a List of Sport facilities for a certain Club##

-The list of facilities can be filtered for a certain Club name also using the GET method.
+The list of facilities can be further broken down for a certain Club name also using the GET method.
 An example of a url to get this would be:

         http://www.sportsfacilities.com/Roscommon/Name/[Name]